fdv/running-elasticsearch-fun-profit/007-monitoring-es/007-monitoring-es.md

 ![](images/image10.png)

 These dashboards are meant to provide a look at everything Elasticsearch sends to the monitoring node.
-It doesn't mean you'll actually need these data.
+It doesn't mean you'll actually need this data.

 ## Monitoring at the host level